TytanMikJas/TytanMikJas/README.md

 ### 🚀 About Me

 I'm an ambitious computer science student from Poland with a passion for **Artificial Intelligence** and **problem solving**.
 Currently pursuing a Master’s in AI, and loving every step of the journey.
 I thrive when learning new things, taking initiative, and contributing to meaningful projects — whether at university, on my own, or in competitions.

 ---

-### 💡 What makes me stand out?

-- 🏅 Notable Achievements in hackathons ( 1st place in PFR HackTheClimate! :) )
-- 🥇 **Ranked 1st** in Master’s admission to AI @ PWr (2025)
-- 🏅 **6x Rector’s Scholarship** winner (top academic performance + hackathon results)
-- ⚙️ Proven skills in full-stack and ML systems: from data wrangling, training, versioning to deployment
-- 🧠 Certified in **Deep Learning Specialization** by Andrew Ng and Mike X Kohen in **A Deep Understanding of Deep Learning**
-- 🌍 Strong communicator — IELTS C1, experience with collaborative teams

----

-### 📚 Education

-**Wrocław University of Science and Technology**
-- 🎓 *Master's in Artificial Intelligence* (2025–2026) — currently on it :)
-- 🎓 *Engineering in Information Technology* (2021–2025) — *5.5/5.5 GPA*

----